samsquire/ideas3/README.md

 # 22. Error subsystem and server

 Software is linked to an error server.
-The error server is responsible for tracking potential errors that could happen at all times.
-At startup, an error specification is loaded.
+The error server is responsible for tracking potential errors that could happen at any time.
+At startup, an error specification is loaded and the error specifications defines that actions to take if a given process errors.

-* Allows the definition of error handlers and combined error handling.
+* Allows the centralised definition of error handlers and combined error handling.
 * Allows centralised specification of error contingency.
 * Outsource exception handling to the error server.
 * Define what should happen while some thing fails while doing some other thing.
+* Errors are provided with full context of the initiating request.

 # 23.